VictorZuanazzi/The_Hitchhikers_Guide_to_Pregnancy/topic_requests.md

 * labour pain relief.
 Oster mentions increased risks ans longer recovery, but she does not qualify it.
 Look for the numbers.
 * labour pain releaf breathing technique.
 Hos strong of a plan B is it?
 * Is food in the delivery room allowed in the Netherlands?
 Belgium, Brazil?
 Breakdown per country would be nice.
 * What are Doulas in the Netherlands?
+* is Continous monitoring the default in the Netherlands?
+Oster brings evidence they are uncomfortable for the mother, increase chance of Csection and other invasive interventions and bring no advantage for the baby